claresudbery/clare-wiki-ably/pages/coding/tools/visual-studio-code.md

     - hold down Shift + Alt/Option , then click and drag with the mouse
     - (On a Mac it's Shift + Alt/Option in most apps)

+## Refactoring

+- VS Code has various bits of functionality
+    - refactoring, extract method etc - comes for free iwth VS Code
+    - but might be part of Python language settings?

+## Testing

+  - to get tests running in background:
+      - There's a pytest testmon plugin
+      - ...and a pytest watch plugin

 ## Moving Terminal and other panels around

 - To move it into right panel ("secondary sidebar"):